 All of our clients agreed that the viewing room navigation was well-designed and user-friendly.

 Our sales began through the preview with the gallery clients.
-In the viewing room our sales result wasn’t much different from most fairs we participate but it proved relevant because it expanded our contacts and we had sales in the medium bracket price range for two new clients, one from Houston and another from Brussels.
+In the viewing room our sales result wasn’t much different from most fairs we participate in but it proved relevant because it expanded our contacts and we had sales in the medium-bracket price range from two new clients, one from Houston and another from Brussels.
 To be in a virtual fair in São Paulo and be able to make online sales to clients abroad opened a very interesting new perspective for international contacts.

 Virtual art fairs are here to stay but as a complement to the in-person fairs.
 Nothing replaces the face-to-face exchange with the work and talking personally with the gallerist.
 The physical presence of art is irreplaceable.

 RAQUEL ARNAUD, Galeria Raquel Arnaud, São Paulo

 Founded in 1973 initially as Gabinete de Arte, Galeria Raquel Arnaud is one of Brazil’s few longstanding contemporary art galleries.
 Headed by the eponymous art dealer, the gallery has participated at SP-Arte since the inaugural event in 2005.
 Raquel Arnaud is the founder and president of the Contemporary Art Institute (IAC), Brazil’s sole institution specialized in cataloguing archival documents by visual artists.

 The highpoint of the viewing rooms was the possibility to post audio and video by artists and curators.
 We had a high response, so the experience proved a positive one.

 Our clients went through the fair and generated several consultations.
 However we were asked some disproportionate discounts which is normal when you have such a comprehensive public.
 At in-person fairs there is always a lot of curiosity about the prices of works whereas in a virtual fair the research process and reservations showed a different rhythm.